 If you feel you meet the necessary criteria and are committed to helping us raise a Guide Dog puppy, we would love to hear from you.

-Please complete the Volunteer Application form below.
+Please complete the Puppy Raiser form above.

 All volunteers will be required to undergo a police check prior to starting with Guide Dogs Victoria, and a renewal police check every three years thereafter.
 This will be undertaken by Guide Dogs Victoria personnel.
 We also require volunteers to hold a current Working with Children’s check.

 Your online application will be reviewed by the Puppy Development Department within seven business days.